Sepimax Zen / Gelmaker PH

 It’s a pre-neutralized polymer meant to easily create gels and add stability to nonionic based products and anionic cleansers.

 There is no stringy snot-like consistency as with Xanthan gum.
 There’s no super-slippery feeling as with guar gum, but you don’t get a dry, blizzard of flakes like with guar gum either.
 You don’t have to use a slurry method to add it to your final batch if you don’t want to.
 It will dissolve naturally and turn the entire mix into a gel overnight (or at least 8 hours).
+You don’t have to wait 8 hours or overnight to hydrate this ingredient.
+Learn how to hydrate this gel within 10-15 minutes.

 Sepimax is an anionic polymer with extreme resistance to electrolytes and can handle a recipe using up to 10% salt without turning back into a liquid, according to lotioncrafter.com.
 It can be used in a cold- or hot-process formulations which is to say it doesn’t matter if you have to heat your ingredients first or if they simply need to be mixed right at your work space to be completed.